AlfieKunz/Neural-Networking/README.md

 git clone https://github.com/AlfieKunz/Neural-Networking
 cd Neural-Networking
 ```
-Alternatively, you can download the latest version source code (or an old one!) as a zip through the 'Releases' tab.
-Simply unzip the folder and open the "Neural Networking.sln" file in Visual Studio.
+Then, simply open the "NeuralNetworking.sln" file in Visual Studio.

 Feel free to also fork this repository, open an issue, or submit pull requests.
 All contributions welcome! :)
 To better navigate this project, please see below for the related folder structure.